jamesreilly5/jamesreilly5.github.io/content/blog/why-build-a-saas-and-share-revenue-in-public/index.md

 else.
 If I’m not hiding it from anybody, I’m not going to delude myself from what’s actually going on - _Naval_

-Here's a few of the reasons I'm documenting my ideas
+Here's a few of the reasons I'm documenting my ideas:

 #### 1. Clearer thinking
 Not only does becoming a better writer help become a better thinker, but documenting my thoughts keeps me honest about my progress.
 With previous projects when I internalised my thoughts it was easy to sidestep problems with other more manageable ideas when there was any resistance.
 Writing for an audience forces me to address questions I know others will ask.